YuukoRB/JW-Francis-Rock-Band/README.md

-# JW Francis: Rock Band
+# JW FRANCIS: ROCK BAND

 This repository is a collection of my songs for the JW Francis: Rock Band project.
 Each song will have full-band and full difficulties and will be tailored for use in RB4.
 (Will be converted to previous titles although they aren't the focus.)